226P/Pigott–LINEAR–Kowalski

-226P/Pigott–LINEAR–Kowalski is a Jupiter family periodic comet with an orbital period of 7.3 years.
-It was discovered by Edward Pigott on 19 November 1783, but was subsequently lost, until it was recovered on 5 January 2003 by Lincoln Near-Earth Asteroid Research (LINEAR).
-It will next come to perihelion on 27 December 2023 at about apparent magnitude 15.
+226P/Pigott–LINEAR–Kowalski is a Jupiter-family comet with an orbital period of 7.3 years.
+It was discovered by Edward Pigott on 19 November 1783, but was subsequently lost, until it was recovered by the Lincoln Near-Earth Asteroid Research (LINEAR) and Richard Kowalski, respectively.
+It last came to perihelion on 27 December 2023 at about apparent magnitude 15.